riazufila/be-tray/README.md

 # be-tray

-- be-tray is a simple program that allows Linux services' status to be viewed from the system tray.
+be-tray is a simple program that allows Linux services' status to be viewed from the system tray.

 # How to Use?

-- Requires Linux machine with **systemd**.
+1. Requires Linux machine with **systemd**.

-- Install PyQt5:
+2. Install PyQt5 with `pip` or user you preferred package manager.

 ```sh
 pip install PyQt5
 ```

-Or use your preferred package manager.

-- Then, edit `be-tray.conf` to include whatever service you wish to display.
+3. Then, edit `be-tray.conf` to include whatever service you wish to display.

-- Add any custom icons if you wish in `icons/` and edit `be-tray,conf` accordingly.
+4. Add any custom icons if you wish in `icons/` and edit `be-tray,conf` accordingly.

-- Execute be-tray.
+5. Execute be-tray.